dvarkin/clj-erl/README.md

 # clj-erl

-A Clojure library designed to work with Erlagn VM throw Jinterface.
+A Clojure library designed to work with Erlagn VM through Jinterface.

 ## Usage